CheatCod/obsidian-notes/3B/CS350/Week 0/Type of OS.md

 	- Not jumping to the instruction address
 - The kernel supplies well-defined system call interface, the application setup syscall arguments and **trap** to the kernel

+Kernel lives in a location of ram that user mode program does not have access to, so must use the syscall interface for kernel to take over.

 # Processes

 Processes are one of the abstractions that are commonly part of an operating system, which could also include threads, synchronization, address spaces and file systems.